Yurok Condor Restoration Program

-In 2008, the Yurok Tribe Wildlife Program was created, with California condor reintroduction as its principal focus — a process that involved more than a decade of preliminary analyses and inter-entity collaboration.
+In 2008, the Yurok Tribe Wildlife Program was created with California condor reintroduction as its principal focus, initiating a path to reintroduction that involved more than a decade of preliminary analyses and inter-entity collaboration.
 The Wildlife Program understood the challenges faced by the existing California Condor Recovery Program (CCRP) reintroduction sites in achieving self-sustaining condor populations, and sought to identify whether the Pacific Northwest, which appeared to have relatively lower human population densities, fewer anthropogenic threats, and more abundant resources, could be a favorable region for condor recovery.

 As part of the Environmental Assessment developed for National Environmental Policy Act compliance, the Wildlife Program investigated the prevalence of environmental contaminants, including lead and DDT, in northern California — toxins which limit the recovery of the species at other reintroduction locations.

 The results of those studies suggest that northern California may have much lower levels of these